Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 Reduce example: sum
 - We can **reduce** the array [5, 10, 5] to the number 20.
 - We can **reduce** the array [2, 4, 3] to the number 9.
+- One of the most common use cases of `reduce()`, which is summing the array items.

+Reduce example: multiplication
+- We can **reduce** the array [10, 2, 2] to the number 40 (10 * 2 * 2 = 40).

+So is the reduce method a sum or a multiplication?
+- It's neither.
+That's because the `reduce()` method accepts the **reducer** which is a callback that you have to write.
+That callback can be sum, multiplication or some other logic that you may think of.
+- So reduce is a generic function that will reduce an array into a single value.
+The way it will reduce that array into a single value is configurable by you, the developer.
+You can configure that in the `reducer` callback